Lunga Village Clinic Bathroom Project – Zambia

 Often, when the borehole breaks down, clinic staff have to fetch water from the river, and this water isn’t safe to be used in the maternity ward or for handwashing.

-This project is to build a maternity ward building, mother’s waiting for shelter, maternity ward toilet, and bathing shower room.
+This project is to build a maternity ward building, mother’s waiting for shelter, a maternity ward toilet, and bathing shower room.

 The mother’s waiting shelter will accommodate pregnant women who live far from the clinic and enable them to arrive several days before the expected delivery.
 This will help decrease maternal and child deaths.